graf-markus/java-docker-api-client/README.md

 This Docker Client helps to interact with the Docker Engine API in Java and is inspired by the [Spotify Docker Client](https://github.com/spotify/docker-client), but it isn't forked from it.

+Currently this client only works over Http.
+The unix-socket is not yet supported.

 ## Usage

 See the [Wiki](https://github.com/graf-markus/java-docker-api-client/wiki)